 |Teachers Insurance Company||$1,339|

 We looked at some of the largest cities in Alaska and broke down the cost of auto insurance by city to find the cheapest auto insurers based on where drivers live in the state.
-Even if drivers have the most amount of car insurance coverage and live in the most expensive city, some companies can offer the same coverages for substantially less.
+Even if drivers have the most amount of car insurance coverage and live in the most expensive city, some local companies can offer the same coverages for substantially less.
 Below are the three carriers with the best auto insurance rates for each location.

 Anchorage is the most populated city in Alaska by a landslide, and also one of the most expensive cities in Alaska when it comes to insuring a vehicle.
 Its estimated 300,000 residents can enjoy the perks of living in close proximity to nature through the various gardens in Anchorage, while benefitting from a city lifestyle.
 The city’s average annual rate for our sample drivers is $896, a 16% or almost $123 premium compared to the state average.
 However, if drivers insure with one of the cheapest auto insurance companies in Anchorage (United Services, USAA, GEICO, 21st Century, and State Farm), they might be able to save.
 Our sample driver paid an annual average premium of $563 at the three companies, saving them $210 a year versus the citywide mean.

 The largest city in Alaska based on size, Fairbanks is home to only 32,000 residents - significantly lower than the population of Anchorage.
 Our sample driver living in Fairbanks paid an average annual rate of $780 on car insurance.
-If drivers are looking to get the most bang for their buck, they should included the lowest priced insurers in Fairbanks when they're getting quotes.
+If drivers are looking to get the most bang for their buck, they should included the lowest priced local insurers in Fairbanks when they're getting quotes.
 USAA, United Services, GEICO, and Liberty Mutual have the four best car insurance rates in Fairbanks.

 The most affordable insurers in the capital of Alaska are Liberty Mutual, United Services, and GEICO.
 Our sample driver paid around $660 on average, which ranked Juneau with the lowest car insurance rates out of all the cities in our analysis.
 If the sample driver chooses to insure with one of the cheapest companies, they could pay over $100 less than the state average.
 Fun transportation fact about Juneau: roads here are separated from the rest of the roads in Alaska and vehicles looking to go Haines or Skagway need to take a ferry to get to the other side.